raspberrypilearning/raspberry-pi-command/en/step_8.md

 scrot bash-colours.jpg -t 10 -s
 ```

-The `-t 10` will generate a thumbnail image called `bash-colours-thumb.jpg`, which is 10% of the size of the full screenshot.
+`-t 10` will generate a thumbnail image called `bash-colours-thumb.jpg`, which is 10% of the size of the full screenshot.

 --- /task ---